luciusmagn/leet-benchmark/README.md

 # LeetCode Anagram Steps Benchmark

-Comparison of the same algorithm implemented in Ruby, Python, Go, and Common Lisp.
+Comparison of the same algorithm implemented in Ruby, Python, Go, Common Lisp, and Haskell.

 ## Problem